raipc/atsd-api-test/CONTRIBUTING.md

     c.
 If tests fail because of some unfixed ATSD bugs mark pull request with label `pending`, add message with issue numbers related to bugs and wait until all unfixed bugs will be fixed.

 ### Code style
-Use [standard](http://www.oracle.com/technetwork/java/codeconventions-150003.pdf) java code style.
+Use [Axibase](./STYLEGUIDE.md) Java code style.

-  Each test must contain javadoc before test method declaration with a related issue number or a comment that this test was added directly bypassing corporate issue tracker.
+  Each test must contain an Issue annotation with related issue number or a comment that this test was added directly bypassing corporate issue tracker.
-  For new tests always write test description - as complete as possible.
+  Always write test description for new tests - as complete as possible.
   It is very helpful in case when someone tries to understand why the test fails and how to fix it properly.